 Internally developed software, including mathematical models, must be designed with input from all planned or potential users of the program(s).
 The software must contain adequate documentation clearly stating the purpose and limitations of the program and applications for which the software was developed.
 The author of the software must be identified, and a complete program listing of the source code must be available to users.
 All mathematical algorithms used in the software are described in a narrative description that accompanies the source code.
 Prior to use, newly developed software must be rigorously tested using predetermined acceptance criteria.
-For mathematical models, comparison of newly developed model results with other similar model outputs is recommended.
+Typically, this would involve running old and new versions of programs in parallel (where appropriate), to ensure that consistent results are obtained.
 Manual calculations must be conducted on test data sets to confirm the reliability of the software prior to routine use.